Church Avenue station (BMT Brighton Line): Exits

-There are two exits and entrances to the station, both through station houses.
-The full-time end of the station is at Church Avenue, to the south.
-The original station-house was demolished and replaced with the current structure.
+There are three exits and entrances to the station, all through stationhouses.

+The southern entrance is at the south end of the station on the north side of Church Avenue.
+The original station house at this entrance was demolished and replaced with the current structure.
 Plain white tiles dot the interior and exterior of this entrance.
 There are restrooms inside fare control to the right side.

-The part-time entrance is at the north end of the station by Caton Avenue and St. Pauls Place, and the station-house there retains the original c.1918 exterior.
+The northern entrance is at the north end of the station by Caton Avenue and St. Pauls Place.
+The stationhouse at this entrance retains the original c.1918 exterior.
 This end of the station originally had a part-time booth during the morning rush; a high-exit turnstile was open at all other times.

-After the 1980s renovation, the station was converted to booth operations from 7:00 AM to 10:00 PM every day.
-All of the platform columns were covered with steel supports during the renovation.
-At the midpoint, the southbound platform has an abandoned exit to East 18th Street between Church and Caton Avenues.
-The exterior of the station-house was made with brick and stucco, and was added in the early 1960s.
-The boarded-up staircase still stands.
+A third entrance is at the center of the station on the east side of East 18th Street, between Caton and Church Avenues.
+This entrance contains the ADA-accessible elevators to both platforms.
+This entrance replaces a smaller exit that led only from the southbound platform.
+The exit had a small structure made from brick and stucco; it was added in the early 1960s, but was closed by the early 1980s.